-We plan to grow cash flow, proved reserves and production by further exploiting our fields offshore Equatorial Guinea, Ghana, and the U.S. Gulf of Mexico.
-In Equatorial Guinea, our activity set is expanding beyond production optimization projects, such as utilizing electrical submersible pumps, to include development drilling and infrastructure-led exploration which, if successful, can be brought online quickly via subsea tieback to existing infrastructure.
+We plan to grow cash flow, proved reserves and production by further exploiting our fields offshore Ghana, Equatorial Guinea, Mauritania, Senegal, and the Gulf of America.
 In Ghana, we plan to continue drilling additional development wells at the Jubilee Field in the near term.
-In the U.S. Gulf of Mexico, we plan to continue development drilling and well work in existing fields.
-We are also executing the Winterfell Field Development Plan with first production for Phase 1A of the project targeted for early in the second quarter of 2024 with future phases to follow.
-In addition, we are working with partners to progress development concepts for the Tiberius discovery which was made in 2023.
-The development of Phase 1 of the Greater Tortue Ahmeyim development offshore Mauritania and Senegal continues to make good progress.
-Beyond the Phase 1 development of Greater Tortue Ahmeyim, growth is also expected to be realized through additional development phases of Greater Tortue Ahmeyim and through development of the Yakaar and Teranga natural gas discoveries in Senegal and the BirAllah and Orca discoveries in Mauritania.
-During 2024, we plan to continue to mature development concepts for our existing discoveries in Mauritania, Senegal, the U.S. Gulf of Mexico and Equatorial Guinea.
+In the Gulf of America, we plan to continue development drilling and well work in existing fields.
+We are also executing the Winterfell Field Development Plan with first production for Phase 1A achieved in 2024 with future phases planned to follow.
+In addition, the Tiberius project continues to progress as a phased development with discussions ongoing with our partner to finalize the development plan and timing of a final investment decision.
+Offshore Mauritania and Senegal, first gas for Phase 1 of the GTA development was achieved in the fourth quarter of 2024 and first LNG from the floating LNG vessel in February 2025.
+Beyond the GTA Phase 1 development, growth is also expected to be realized through additional development phases of GTA and through potential development of the Yakaar and Teranga natural gas discoveries in Senegal.